 A state plan announced on July 16, 2018 indicated that New Jersey was in the process of expanding its Medical Marijuana Program (MMP) to include an additional six Alternative Treatment Centers (ATCs – the vertically integrated New Jersey marijuana businesses that cultivate, manufacture, and dispense medical marijuana products to patients), effectively doubling the total number of licensed medical marijuana retailers in operation.
+These applications were due in August 2018.

 New Jersey’s medical marijuana market is projected to be valued at approximately $89 million by the end of 2022, according to Cannabis Business Times, double the anticipated value for 2018.